 All students will complete the course at the end of Year 11 with a series of final exams.

 Combined Science students will sit two exam papers for each Science at either a Higher or Foundation level.
 Each examination will be 1 hour and 15 minutes long and will be equally weighted (16.7% each).

 Separate science students will also sit six exam papers.
 For each separate science, both examinations will be 1 hour and 45 minutes long and will be equally weighted (50% each).

 Exam papers will consist of multiple choice, structured, closed and open response questions.

 Description of Activities

 There is no coursework or controlled assessment.
-Students will be completing 21 (24 for Triple science) required practicals and will be tested on their understanding of practical skills and techniques in the final examination.
+Students will be completing 21 (24 for Separate science) required practicals and will be tested on their understanding of practical skills and techniques in the final examination.

 Science is a required qualification for entry into a number of professions including: Engineering, Sports Science, Medicine (human and animal), any laboratory work and many more.